PET imaging of GLP-1 receptor

 GLP-1 and GLP-1R

 Incretin peptides, including neuropeptides GLP-1 and GIP (glucose-dependent insulinotropic polypeptide), function as gut hormones which increase the secretion of insulin after a meal.
 Intravenously administered glucose does not cause the release of incretin hormones, and therefore leads to lower insulin secretion than orally given glucose; "incretin effect" is the potentiation of insulin secretion by incretins.

 The glucagon-like peptide 1 (GLP-1) is a 30 amino acid hormone that is secreted by L-cells of small intestine and proximal colon following food ingestion.
 The preproglucagon gene sequence contains coding regions for glucagon (expressed in pancreatic α-cells), GLP-1, and GLP-2.
 GLP-1 inhibits glucagon secretion, while GIP and GLP-2 can stimulate it.
 GLP-1 is agonist to G-protein -coupled glucagon-like peptide 1 receptor (GLP-1R).
 When binding to its ligand GLP-1R internalizes, like other G-protein coupled receptors, and is partially recycled back to the plasma membrane.
 The activated GLP-1R/GLP-1-complex stimulates the cAMP-dependent pathway, increasing release of insulin and decreasing release of glucagon in the pancreas.
 GLP-1 stimulates β-cell proliferation and inhibits β-cell apoptosis.
-Endogenous GLP-1 is degraded within minutes in vivo by dipeptidyl peptidase 4 (DPP-4) via the cleavage of two N-terminal residues.
+Endogenous GLP-1 is degraded within minutes in vivo by dipeptidyl peptidase 4 (DPP-4, CD26) via the cleavage of two N-terminal residues.

 GLP-1 and GIP secretion is highly variable between subjects.
 In type 2 diabetes, both the secretion of GLP-1 and the affinity of GLP-1 to GLP-1R are impaired.
 GIP levels are increased in obesity.
 Exendin-4 (Exenatide, Byetta, Amylin) is a subcutaneously administered GLP-1R agonist peptide that is used in the treatment of type 2 diabetes.
 Other GLP-1R agonists, including liraglutide and semaglutide, can be used in treatment of obesity.
 DPP-4 inhibitors (DPP-4Is), such as alogliptin and linagliptin, can be used to increase GLP-1 levels to improve glucose tolerance and prevent progression of atherosclerosis (Nauck et al., 2017; Kang & Park, 2021).
 Linagliptin inhibits also FAP (Sortino et al., 2013).